svn2github/transistortester/Software/trunk/default/ReadMe.txt

 Usually the fuses are preset to 1Mhz operation.
 See the 4 steps above!

+You should run the selftest with autocalibration of your tester to get better measurement results for capacity measurement and resistor measurement, especially with the AUTOSCALE_ADC option set.
+For autocalibration you need a high quality external capacitor with at least 100 nF.
+This capacitor must be connected to pin 1 and pin 3 of the tester after measuring the zero offset of capacity measurement (C0).
+The zero offset of the ESR (Equivalent Series Resistor) of a capacitor would be adjusted, if you connect a capacitor with a high capacity value and a very low ESR.
+The tester assumes, that negative ESR is not possible, and will reduce the zero offset so that result will be zero.
+Because this measurement is nor very stable, you should repeat this calibration some times.
+This correction behavior is shown with the output of "ESR=0?".
+The new zero offset take effect for the next measurements until the next selftest will reset the zero offset to the initial value.
+Therfore you must repeat this calibration step after every selftest!
+Measurement of ESR is very critical, since the resolution of resistance measurement is 0.01 Ohm.
+Unstable connection, the printed board, the ATmega exemplar or cable resistance have influences to the ESR measurement result!

 Please tell me, if you have problems with my software.